collective/redturtle.custommenu.factories/redturtle/custommenu/factories/README.txt

 Then came the magic!
 As we like valid XHTML we don't want to have duplicate id in the same page, so the customized menu will not show you two entries with the same id: only ones will be shown.

-We use this also to reach another feature because the customized id has wins on inherit ones, this is true for standard or already customized (but inherited from the site root) elements.
+We use this also to reach another feature because the customized id wins on inherit ones, this is true for standard or already customized (and inherited from the site root) elements.

 In the last example we seen that the link for creating a new Image has an id.
 Let's go back to our subsection folder.